Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Main Result

-In the first part $\tilde{K}_n^{(1)}$ we can deform the contour as long as the end points (the intersections with the unit circle) remain the same and we do not cross the cut.
+\begin{proof} We can deform the contour in~\eqref{K1} as long as the end points (the intersections with the unit circle) remain the same and we do not cross the cut.
 These end points are